Petroleum-derived solvents when used indoors require the use of effective ventilation / local extraction

 Citrus-based solvents made for the DIY mass-market (available in hardware and DIY stores) include 'De-Solv-it' or 'CitraSolv'.

-Image: Z*Acryl Product D*Solve
+Image: Z*Acryl Product D*Solve ( a pioneering product, now unavailable)

 some fields, for instance in stone and metal plate lithography less